 A website that is done entirely using px is bad for web accessibility.
 This is because browsers allow users to set their default browser font-size to be something other than the default (usually 16px).
 If the user sets their default to 20px for example, all font-sizes should scale accordingly.
 However, that’s not the case with a website that defines font-sizes using px.
 Instead, a user’s font preferences won’t be reflected, which is considered bad user experience (UX).
 Thus, pixels may be a good choice for spacing and layout but not a good unit of measurement for font-size.

-An em is equal to the current element’s font-size and so if the font-size of an element is 16px, 1em is equal to 16px.
+An em is equal to the current element’s font-size.
+Therefore, if the font-size of an element is 16px, 1em is equal to 16px.
 If you define the width of the element to be 2em, then the computed value for the width would be 2 * 16px = 32px.
 It is a common misconception that em is relative to the font size of the parent element.
 Parent element font sizes can affect em values via inheritance and so do browser font size settings.

 Em can be very confusing due to nesting and is therefore not a good unit of measurement for font-sizes.
 For font-sizes, it’s generally better to use rem because the size always refers back to the root.